 Bringing It All Together

 Now that you’ve identified the individual goals, it’s time to string them together into a conversion funnel.
-Optimizely calls this multi-page experiments.
+Optimizely calls this multi-page tests.

 Now, much in the same way as you added individual steps to your goals before, you’ll add individual pages to your funnel.
 Just click the Add Page link at the top.
 You’ll then be presented with this page:

-Now, you’ll need to create the variations you want to test (the multi part of multi-page testing).
-In this example, Crate&Barrell wanted to test which specific holiday message would encourage more sales:
+Now, you’ll need to create the variations that you want to test (the multi part of multi-page testing).
+In this example, Crate & Barrel wanted to test which specific holiday message would encourage more sales: